desjare/grumpyplayer/README.md

 * videodevice (OpenGL & glfw3)
 * mediadecoder

 This is a proof of concept of how to design a player with modules having very little coupling together.
 It is written in C++ but with the Go language approach in mind.
 It does not use polymorphism or exception.

-OpenGL implementation has been adapted from https://gist.github.com/rcolinray/7552384.
+OpenGL implementation is from https://gist.github.com/rcolinray/7552384.
+It has been adapted for windows scaling.

 <h1>Requirements</h1>